 What is a Stationary Bike?

 If you’re searching for a way to burn off your calories and fat from the body; at the same time, you want to strengthen your lungs, heart, and other body muscles, the stationary exercise bike is a wise choice.
 Compared to other forms of exercise bikes, these will put less pressure on your sensitive joints, and also provide an excellent workout.
-Based on your workout intensity and your body weight, a stationary bike is able to get rid of quite an adequate number of calories when you will be spending an hour or more on this bike.
+Based on your workout intensity and your body weight, a stationary bike can get rid of quite an adequate number of calories when you will be spending an hour or more on this bike.
 Therefore, whenever you are looking to workout, a stationary bike can be a great option.
 Additionally, a stationary bike will not require you to take your feet off the pedals while exercising.

 What are the advantages of using a stationary bike?